thuytv-gl/snake-rust/README.md

 - [rand](https://docs.rs/rand/latest/rand): randomizer

 ## Dev log
+#### 02/05/2023
+- The snake can move forward and turn with [w, s, a, d] keys
+- Game can be exit with Ctrl+C now
+    - Bug from last dev log is because all events are pipe into the game it self
+    - Therefore we need to handle exit by our own
+- BUG: after exit, terminal emulator having weird behaviours

 #### 27/04/2023
 - The game can listen to keyboard input event now
 - BUG: cannot exit game with Ctl+C, maybe because of the thread spawn